 They were just always there.

 It was an up-and-down process.
 One day I wanted to keep the baby, the next day I didn’t, and then the next day I was going to adopt.
-It wasn’t until I was pretty far along that I decided that I was going to go along for the journey.
+It wasn’t until I was pretty far along that I decided I was going to go along for the journey.

 That was the Lord’s way of basically saving my life and helping me get my life turned around.